Severson-Group/eMach/docs/source/contribution.rst

 1. Pull/fetch the branch being reviewed onto their device and confirm that the code runs and produces the expected results
 2. Ensure the code complies with the code guidelines as described `here <https://emach.readthedocs.io/en/latest/code.html>`_
 3. Ensure the documentation complies with the documentation guidelines as described `here <https://emach.readthedocs.io/en/latest/documentation.html>`_
-4. Closely read of the grammar and syntax of the language to ensure that it reads clearly
+4. Closely read of the grammar and syntax of the language to ensure that it reads clearly; if small edits are needed, consider committing them directly on to the branch
 5. Evaluate if the changeset is generally compliant with the eMach architecture
 6. If the reviewer has the necessary expertise, determine if the physics are correct

-Reviewers are asked to copy-paste this template into their review:
+Reviewers are expected to leave feedback directly on files within the changeset and to provide summary review comments.
+Level 1 reviewers are asked to copy-paste this template into their review:

 .. code-block:: markdown